MlleFabulous/DA387ALaborationer/README.md

 #25 Correct morse-code sending and reading.
 Might need some tweaking or refactoring.

 #26 Database and UI is almost done, will start working on Services, sensors and other logic/functions.

+#27 Added additional tasks in P1SensationStation, these are just minor tweaks.